The Forest in Me

 WATCH THE TRAILER

-She builds connections between Agafya Lykova, an elderly woman surviving alone in the Siberian forest who scares bears away by banging space-rocket debris, a crew simulating life isolated on Mars on a Hawaiian volcano, and her young child discovering the world minute by minute.
+The film interweaves the story of Agafya Lykova, an elderly hermit who survives alone in the Siberian Forest - scaring bears away by banging on space-rocket debris, a crew simulating life on Mars isolated on a Hawaiian volcano, and the filmmaker’s young child discovering the world.

-Xylouris White (drummer Jim White [Dirty Three], lutist Giorgos Xylouris, Guy Picciotto [Fugazi]) provide a haunting original score.
-Apollonia Xylouris contributes additional vocals
+The film’s original and evocative soundtrack is composed by Xylouris White (drummer Jim White [Dirty Three], lutist Giorgos Xylouris, Guy Picciotto [Fugazi]).
+Apollonia Xylouris contributes additional vocals.

 - Iain Sinclair